hubmapconsortium/software-docs/docs/faq.md

 <details><summary>Who are the intended users of HuBMAP resources?</summary>

-Generating foundational 3D human tissue maps is one of the core goals of HuBMAP.
-HuBMAP projects will generate high resolution, high content, high-throughput biomolecular 3D tissue maps of non-diseased human organs and organ systems.
-For HuBMAP, a high-resolution assay is one that can reliably and reproducibly assign detected biomolecules to individual cells or extracellular compartments of a tissue.
-A high content approach is one that maximizes identification of tissue features through a combination of biomolecular depth, spatial resolution and multiplexing of complementary, multi-parameter assays.
-A high throughput pipeline is one that maximizes the bandwidth of data production to result in any or all of the following: 1) accelerated speed of analysis, so that hundreds or thousands of samples can be analyzed simultaneously, 2) greater depth of analysis, so that hundreds or thousands of molecules can be analyzed in a single sample, or 3) enhanced capacity for volume, so that a given set of molecules can be analyzed in all the cells within a larger tissue sample.

-Using a multi-dimensional approach, including imaging, sequencing, and mass spectrometry assays, HuBMAP provides robust molecular characterization of human cells in their natural tissue context.
-HuBMAP also generates and shares a number of other resources to support the use of these maps, including details of experimental protocols used, validation of affinity probes, biospecimen metadata, conventions used for annotation, as well as computational tools.
 The HuBMAP rich datasets and associated resources are intended for broad use by the research community, including:

 - Computational researchers exploring organizing principles of human tissues, new structural-functional relationships, and biomolecular networks